- Countries & Regions

-- Saarc is a Regional Cooperation Body designed to strengthen economic, social and cultural exchange cooperation among countries in South Asia.
+- SAARC is a regional body designed to strengthen economic, social and cultural exchange cooperation among countries in South Asia.

-- * The member countries are India, Pakistan, Nepal, Bhutan, Sri Lanka, the Maldives, Bangladesh and Afghanistan.
+- * Member countries are India, Pakistan, Nepal, Bhutan, Sri Lanka, the Maldives, Bangladesh and Afghanistan.

 - In 2006, South Korea joined the SAARC as an observer, with the aim of complementing bilateral relations with the SAARC member states, and strengthening, cooperation with countries in Southwest Asia.

-- In economic perspective, korea's joining the SAARC as an observer was aiming to create a favorable environment for expanding of trade and securing of resources in Southwest Asia, which emerged as the "second largest market" following China.
+- In economic perspective, Korea joined the SAARC as an observer with the aim of creating a favorable environment for expansion of trade and securing of resources in Southwest Asia, which emerged as the "second largest market" following China.

 The ROK-Australia Relations

-- ROK-Australia partnership has developed into a quasi-alliance through Australia’s participation in the Korean War, the 54-year-long diplomatic relations between the two countries, and the ROK-Australia FTA, which took effect in December 2014.
+- ROK-Australia partnership has developed into a quasi-alliance through Australia’s participation in the Korean War, the 59-year-long diplomatic relations between the two countries, and the ROK-Australia FTA, which took effect in December 2014.

-- the Second Republic of Korea-Australia Foreign and Defence Ministers’ (2+2) Meeting(2015) was held in Sydney, Australia, on September 11, 2015, and discussed regional situations, issues related to the Korean Peninsula, and ways to enhance defence and security cooperation between the two countries.
+- The third Republic of Korea-Australia Foreign and Defence Ministers’ (2+2) Meeting(2017) was held in Seoul, Korea, on October 13, 2017, where regional situations, issues related to the Korean Peninsula, and ways to enhance defence and security cooperation between the two countries were discussed

-- ROK-Australia share the activities of major regional and global cooperative mechanisms in politics, security, defence and economy where the two countries are participating together, including the East Asia Summit (EAS), the ASEAN Regional Forum (ARF), the ASEAN Defence Ministers Meeting (ADMM Plus), the Asia-Pacific Economic Cooperation (APEC), and the G20.
+- ROK-Australia share the activities of major regional and global cooperative mechanisms in politics, security, defence and economy where the two countries are participating together, including the East Asia Summit (EAS), the ASEAN Regional Forum (ARF), the Asia-Pacific Economic Cooperation (APEC), and the G20.

-- In 2016, On the sidelines of the eighth MIKTA Foreign Ministers’ Meeting, Foreign Minister Yun Byung-se met bilaterally with Foreign Minister Julie Bishop of Australia on November 25.
-In their meeting, the two top diplomats discussed in depth ways for the Republic of Korea and Australia to coordinate on North Korean issues; the bilateral political and economic ties; and ways to step up cooperation on regional and global stages; and ways to strengthen cooperation between the ROK's New Southern Policy and Australia's Indo-Pacific Strategy.
+- In 2018, on the sidelines of the 26th APEC summit, President Moon Jae-in met bilaterally with Prime Minister Scott Morrison of Australia on November 17.
+In their meeting, the two leaders discussed in depth ways for the Republic of Korea and Australia to coordinate on North Korean issues; the bilateral political and economic ties; ways to step up cooperation on regional and global stages; and ways to strengthen cooperation between the ROK's New Southern Policy and Australia's Indo-Pacific Strategy.

 The ROK-New Zealand Relations